seowyanyi/wapi-bs/README.md

 The whatsapp-mcp Go bridge binds to loopback only (`127.0.0.1`) — its REST API is not reachable from the network. `messages.db` is queried directly via SQLite on-device.
 Personal message data only leaves the machine at the moment it is sent to the Anthropic API, and only for that specific analysis window.

 **Data minimization**
-Each module sends the bare minimum to the LLM:
 - All queries are time-windowed (`LOOKBACK_HOURS`) — not your full message history
-- Unreplied Messages only pulls the *last message per chat*, not full threads
-- Priority Contact Monitoring only fetches messages from the contacts explicitly listed in your config
-- Nothing is persisted after a run — the Telegram briefing is the only output
+- Nothing is persisted after a run — the Telegram message is the only output

 **Secrets never committed**
-`.env`, `*.db`, and `priority_contacts.txt` are all covered by `.gitignore`. `.env.example` ships with placeholders only.
+`.env` and `*.db` are covered by `.gitignore`. `.env.example` ships with placeholders only.

 **Locked delivery target**
 Telegram output is scoped to a single `CHAT_ID` environment variable.
 The briefing cannot be forwarded or broadcast to other destinations.